nmolivo/dataquest_eng/1_production_databases/README.md

 conn.commit()
 cur.close()
 ```
-To check our work we can make sure the sum of the lengths of our two pandas dataframes is equal to the record count shown in Postico:
+Check our work: There are a number of ways to confirm the insert worked correctly.
+One way is to make sure the sum of the lengths of our two pandas dataframes is equal to the record count shown in Postico:
 <img src = "https://github.com/nmolivo/dataquest_eng/blob/master/images/006_postico_rec_count.png?raw=true"></img>

 For Non-Commercial Use Only